Documentation/Advanced/Plugins & DevTools

 }

 • onHydrate: Called before initialization.
-Can return a stored state to override the initial value.
+Can return a stored state (or a Promise) to override the initial value.

 • onInit: Called immediately after the flow is initialized in the store.